 Intermediate releases for changes or fault corrections use the next decimal place for the Release number (e.g. 0.310, 0.320).

-Cognizant stores and manages use of the software by an in-house Configuration Management product (SVN).
+CGI stores and manages use of the software by an in-house Configuration Management product (SVN).
 Use of tool:

 prevents more than one person editing a master file at one time and keeps track of all changes made to that file;